 Seemingly, by synchrodestiny, I received an email from AYM UK which introduced me to the combination of Ayurveda and yoga massage – Ayurvedic Yoga Massage.
 After researching the field I knew instinctively that this was something I wanted to pursue and I signed up for the Level 1 course and have never looked back.

 I believe, in these present times, as at all times, taking care of your body, mind and soul balance is of paramount importance to peace and inner stillness.
 Not only is AYM fantastically rebalancing, it is also a beautiful thank you to your body, reaffirming your gratitude for every single curve, bulge and protrusion which makes up who you are.
 Upon meeting a client I adopt the holistic Eastern/Ayurvedic approach of acceptance, I will start with you at whatever point your mind/body is at at the time.
 I will observe you, how your body moves, what feedback your body is giving you and through the experience of massage, I will be able to feel what needs to be done in order for you to achieve whatever your end result is, be it relaxation, re-energising or remedial.

-I work from a treatment room in Wetherby or I can come to your house if you live in the Wetherby/Harrogate area.
+I work from a treatment room in Wetherby or I can come to your house if you live in the Wetherby/Harrogate or Leeds area.

 Massage Special Offers;

 10% off first full massage session (minimum 60 minutes)